 To help you avoid being kicked out of the affiliate program or, even worse, having your earnings taken by law authorities, we’ve provided the Amazon and FTC disclosures you need below:

-Amazon affiliate disclosure – Example 2: “[Your name or the name of your website] is a member of the Amazon Services LLC Associates Program, an affiliate marketing scheme created to give websites the opportunity to make money through advertisements and links to Amazon.com.”
+Amazon affiliate disclosure – Example 2: “[Your name or the name of your website] is a member of the Amazon Services LLC Associates Program, an affiliate marketing scheme created to allow websites to make money through advertisements and links to Amazon.com.”

 Affiliate Disclosure from FTC

-The FTC, unlike Amazon, does not mandate that your affiliate disclosure adhere to a specific format.
+The FTC, unlike Amazon, does not mandate that your affiliate disclosure adheres to a specific format.
 Instead, the commission assesses how well-understood your disclosure is by the average user.

 On your website or blog, we advise using the FTC affiliate disclosure statement below: